MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access.md

 The technological landscape in the enterprise is becoming complex and heterogenous and Identity is the primary security perimeter in a public cloud, so Identity and access management must be treated as the foundation of any secure and fully compliant public cloud architecture.

 Robust identity and access management forms the basis of modern security.
 Authorization and access controls ensure that only authenticated users with verified devices can access and administer applications and resources.
 It ensures that the right individual can access the right resources at the right time, and for the right reason.
-It also provides reliable audit logging and nonrepudiation of user action.
+It also provides reliable audit logging and nonrepudiation of user or workload identity actions.

 Azure offers a comprehensive set of services, tools, and reference architectures to help organizations make highly secure and operationally efficient environments.Refer to [Azure Architecture Center](/azure/architecture/) for guidance for architecting solutions on Azure using established patterns and practices.